Beyond the checkbox: Building a work culture of cybersecurity awareness

 Employee cybersecurity training continues to be our frontline defence against cyberattacks, such as broken access control, Phishing and social engineering hacks, compliance dips in security, the Internet of Things, and Ransomware-as-a-service.
 Training should equip the workforce to identify and thwart potential threats.
 Yet, its effectiveness hinges on our ability to navigate common pitfalls and address increasingly sophisticated methods of attacks that can undermine our efforts.

 Such a trap falls into the training checkbox mentality.
-Somebody can check off these tasks once employees have gone through the motions.
+Someone can check off these tasks once employees have completed the necessary steps.
 That fundamentally misunderstands the dynamic nature of security, let alone its human element.
 We need to build an environment of continuous learning, or, in other words, a living and breathing organism.
-We win based on its ability to adapt and evolve.
+We win based on our ability to adapt and evolve.
 In such a setting, employees are not passive recipients of information but active co-travellers in a journey that has no end.

-Savvy organizations understand the need to instill a strong security culture within their employees.
+Savvy organizations recognize the importance of fostering a robust security culture among their employees.
 Cyber-aware staff are vital to an adept, well-educated security team implementing sophisticated cybersecurity solutions.
 Today, those who practice good cyber hygiene are considered the first line of defence.
-However, strengthening cyber defences has much more significant implications than currently viewed.
+However, strengthening cyber defences has much more significant implications than are currently viewed.

 Keeping up with evolving cybersecurity